David Tao: Opus 69 (2009)

-Tao's sixth album was released on August 21, 2009.
-It marks the return of Tao, and he developed the album with a blend of R&B, Rock and Soft Ballads.
+Tao's sixth album, named after his birth year of 1969, was released on August 21, 2009.
+It marks the return of Tao, and he developed the album with a blend of R&B, rock and soft ballads.

 Hello Goodbye (2013)

-Four years after Opus 69, David Tao finally returns with the new album Hello Goodbye.
-The album was released on June 11, 2013.
-In this album, he integrated musical elements of yesterday – like classical guitar, synthesizer and harmonica – into contemporary melodies and arrangements.
-David teamed up with fellow singer-songwriters Tanya Chua and Crowd Lu as well as Sharon Kwan on multiple songs.
-Other than working with longtime collaborators waa and Ge Da Wei, he also invited Lin Xi, Huang Ting and Wu Hsiung to pen lyrics for the album.
+Hello Goodbye was released on June 11, 2013, four years after Opus 69.

 Personal life

-Tao speaks in fluent Mandarin and English.
+Tao speaks in fluent Mandarin, English, and Cantonese.

 Tao married Penny Chiang on August 31, 2014.
 It was revealed in 2015 that Tao had engaged in an extramarital affair with artist manager Ada Yang Zi Qing, whom he had first met at a post-concert celebratory dinner in late 2010, which continued even after his 2014 marriage with Chiang.
 When the website Quan Min Xing Tan published an interview with Yang which revealed their affair though WeChat chat screenshots in June 2015, Tao denied the cheating and threatened to file charges against Yang and the publishing website for the "malicious lies."
 However, Yang responded with a vow to release more evidence of her affair with Tao, and challenged him to file the charges, saying she too could afford to hire a lawyer.

 On July 7, 2015, Tao held a 40-minute press conference with his agent and lawyer, where he admitted that he was cheating on his wife with Yang.
 "Penny, Father-in-law, Mother-in-law, please forgive me.
 Mum, I let you down.
 But thank you for not leaving me and for loving me...
 I made a mistake, I am very sorry and I’m very ashamed of what I did," Tao said, thanking his friends and fans for their continued support.

 On February 14, 2019, Tao and Penny Chiang had their first son who is nicknamed "Bonbon".